Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/22-azure-search.md

     - **Pricing tier**: Basic

+3. Select **review+create** and click on **create**

-3. Wait for deployment to complete, and then go to the deployed resource.
+4. Wait for deployment to complete, and then go to the deployed resource.

-4. Review the **Overview** page on the blade for your Azure AI Search resource in the Azure portal.
+5. Review the **Overview** page on the blade for your Azure AI Search resource in the Azure portal.
 Here, you can use a visual interface to create, test, manage, and monitor the various components of a search solution; including data sources, indexes, indexers, and skillsets.

 ### Task 2.2: Create an Azure AI Services resource